RDAEF2 For RDA

 How are the Written and Practical/Clinical Examinations Conducted?

 Written examinations will be given online.
 Practical and clinical examinations will be given throughout the course to prepare you for the practical/clinical state Board examinations.
-Your continued study and practical application is the key to successfully becoming an RDAEF.
+Your continued study and practical application are the key to successfully becoming an RDAEF2.

 What does the Dental Board Require for the RDAEF2 graduates after graduation?